haileyfagaragan/haileyfagaragan.github.io/essays/reflectingonAI.md

   1. Experience WODs e.g. E18

+The video tutorials provided were very helpful, so there was no need for me to use AI in this situation.
+Watching the videos back several times were found to be more useful.

-  2. In-class Practice WODs
+  3. In-class Practice WODs

+I did not use AI for this scenario.
+If I couldn't finish the practice WODs, I would wait to see how my instructor completed it and asked questions if I needed to.

-  3. In-class WODs
+  5. In-class WODs

 Because of the time limit on graded WODs, I hardly ever used ChatGPT to guide me through the steps.
 I learned from practice WODs that using AI to aid me in these types of workouts don't help as much.
-If I did use AI, it was only to clarify_______
+If I did use AI during WODs, it was to check why my code wasn't running or to catch any errors.

   5. Essays

-In other classes, I have used AI to help me create outlines for my essays as well as brainstorming small things like finding titles that summarize the main idea whil also being creative. _______
+In other classes, I have used AI to help me create outlines for my essays as well as brainstorming small things like finding titles that summarize the main idea while also being creative.

   7. Final project